Rezoning of new town centre and housing in Drury West

 This is the third rezoning, in the last seven years, that the Berry Simons team has helped the MADE team achieve to deliver Charles Ma’s dream for Auranga.
 The first two were rezoning over 160ha of land for residential development.
 People are already living there.

 “We at Berry Simons are very happy with the result.
 It has been an uphill battle but the approval of PC51 will contribute additional housing to the fast growing Drury West area, as well as support the commercial and social needs of that community by facilitating the Drury West Town Centre.
-We are very pleased to have obtained this important outcome in the face of continued opposition to Auranga from Auckland Council and related entities,” says Helen Andrews.
+We are very pleased to have obtained this important outcome in the face of continued opposition to Auranga from Auckland Council and related entities,” says Simon Berry.

-Simon Berry queries the appropriateness of the dual role of the Council.
+However Simon Berry queries the appropriateness of the dual role of the Council.
 “Auckland Council officers have made all three plan changes incredibly difficult.
 It is one thing to be difficult during processing and to recommend decline, but something else again for Auckland Council to lodge a submission and to mount a substantial (and no doubt costly) case in opposition to an objectively sound plan change," says Berry.
 “The RMA provides for councils to lodge submissions on plan changes, so that district and regional councils can submit on each others’ plans.
 But for a unitary authority to fully participate as an opponent, when it is also the regulator, is in my view an abuse of process that I hope we will not see repeated,” he said.

 News & Updates